briansimiyuj/doctor-appointment-app/README.md

     b. `pastAppointments` — initialized as an empty array `[]`
     c. `upcomingAppointments` — initialized as an empty array `[]`

-  3. Use `useEffect` to enrich and prepare data on mount
+  3. Use useEffect to enrich and prepare data on mount
     a.
-Load raw data from `AppointmentData.json`
+Load raw data from AppointmentData.json
     b.
 For each appointment:
         i.
-Find the matching patient by name from `patients` data
-        ii.
-Find the matching doctor by name from `doctors` data iii.
-If either patient or doctor is not found, skip that appointment iv.
-Normalize `consultationType` to `"online"` or `"in-person"`
+Find the matching patient by name from patients ii.
+Find the matching doctor by name from doctors iii.
+If the doctor is not found, skip the appointment (log a warning) iv.
+Build AppointedPatientType using full patient details
+        v.
+Build AppointedDoctorType using full doctor details vi.
+Normalize consultationType to "online" or "in-person" vii.
+Normalize status to lowercase
+        viii.
+Combine everything into a valid AppointmentType object

   4. Filter out invalid appointments
     a.
-Exclude any appointments that have `null` values
+Exclude any appointments that don’t have a valid doctor or are missing key info
     b.
-Cast the result as `AppointmentType[]`
+Cast the result as AppointmentType[]

   5. Save enriched appointments to state
     a.
 Call `setAppointments` with the final array